taihelsel/NodeArduinoController/README.md

 - pm2 to manage node.js instance
 - Uses [node-serialport](https://github.com/serialport/node-serialport) to exchange data between the arduino and the rasberry pi
 - Uses [Arduino-IRremote](https://github.com/Arduino-IRremote/Arduino-IRremote) to send and log IR codes. (see ArduinoFiles)

+### Basic Overview
+1. Arduino is flashed with the /ArduinoFiles/SimpleReceiver.ino file and connected to an IR Reciever
+2. Codes are captured from the targets remote into the IR Reciever and logged
+3. Arduino is flashed with the /ArduinoFiles/SimpleSender.ino file and connected to an IR Transmitter
+4. IR Transmitter is pointed at target
+5. Arduino is connected to Raspberry Pi via Data Transfer Cable
+6. Client build scripts are ran
+7. Node server is started with pm2

 #  Setup